Substance Use: VA Programs & Services

 VA Programs & Services

-Misuse of substances such as alcohol, drugs, or tobacco, can lead to increased risk of injuries, accidents, or physical and mental health problems.
-Although change is difficult, you do not have to do it alone.
+Misusing substances such as alcohol, drugs, or tobacco can increase your risk for injuries, accidents, and physical and mental health problems.
+To change your substance use, you do not have to do it alone.

-Effective treatments for substance use problems are available at the VA.
-Available treatments address all types of problems related to substance use, from unhealthy use to life-threatening addictions.
-The Summary of VA Treatment Programs for Substance Use Problems page provides you with information on the treatment programs the VA uses.
+This locator will help you find local VA treatment programs that address all types of problems related to substance use, from health effects to life-threatening behaviors.
+The Summary of VA Treatment Programs for Substance Use Problems provides information on the types of treatment programs available.

-Smoking and Tobacco Use Cessation: The VA’s Office of Public Health and Environmental Hazards site provides information on quitting, preventing, and treating smoking and tobacco use for Veterans, their families and health professionals.
+VA’s Office of Public Health and Environmental Hazards website provides information on quitting, preventing, and treating smoking and tobacco use for Veterans, their families, and health professionals.

-Opioid Overdose Education and Naloxone Distribution (OEND): In an effort to prevent opioid overdose mortality, the VA developed a national OEND program to train patients on how to prevent, recognize, and respond to an opioid overdose.
-Below are 5 brief videos that show clinicians discussing OEND with patients and training them on the different VA national naloxone kits.
+In an effort to prevent fatal opioid overdoses, VA developed a national OEND program to train Veterans on how to prevent, recognize, and respond to an opioid overdose.
+The following brief videos show clinicians discussing OEND with Veterans and training them to use VA national naloxone kits.